Single sign-on for Redgate apps

 - Go to the overview section and copy the Application (client) ID.
 This is your Client ID for the setup process.

 - Select 'Endpoints' from the overview and copy the value in the OpenID Connect metadata document field.
-This is your IdP URL.
+This is your Issuer URL (Identity Provider's root URL).

 See configuration details for Microsoft Entra ID for a detailed walkthrough with screenshots.